tebe372/MCW-Media-AI/Whiteboard design session/WDS trainer guide - Media AI.md

 -   Involves the participant in the learning process.

--   Manages the learning process (on time, on topic and adjusting to benefit participants).
+-   Manages the learning process (on time, on topic, and adjusting to benefit participants).

 -   Ensures individual participant accountability.